Popular Music (BA/BS)

 Upon successful completion of this program, students will be able to:

-• Perform in a variety of musical styles.
+• Perform popular music in an ensemble with a group of people.

 Popular Music Major Requirements